cindent

 The trick is to use \%V

 in the subsitution.
-For example,
+For example, to convert the first

 two underscores to plus signs: